jytsang/movies-chill/README.md

 ## Evaluation project for Indorse

 This project was created to fetch movies and people from [The Movie Database API](https://www.themoviedb.org/documentation/api).
 It uses the React Javascript framework to render content and Redux for state control.
+Default [Bootstrap 4](https://getbootstrap.com/) styles are used to keep the project focused on React.

 In the project directory, you can run: